Utah vs. Colorado NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Utah and its opponents have combined to put up more than 52.5 points in seven of 10 games this season.
+- Utah has combined with its opponents to put up more than 52.5 points in seven of 10 games this season.

 Utah Stats and Trends

-- Utah is 4-2 against the spread and 6-1 overall when the team totals over 418.8 yards.
+- In games that Utah totals over 418.8 yards, the team is 4-2 against the spread and 6-1 overall.

-- This year, the Utes have 11 turnovers, one fewer than the Buffaloes have takeaways (12).
+- The Utes have 11 giveaways this season, while the Buffaloes have 12 takeaways .

 - Find the latest spread and moneyline odds for Utah at SISportsbook.